“All of Jesus’ followers began to shout and sing as they walked along, praising God for the wonderful Life they had seen.”

 Sometimes we may get moody and withdraw from others.
 Depression can thin out the ranks quicker than anything.
 It is like a communicable disease that spreads from person to person.
 I have become a victim, and a carrier myself.
 For me, as a broken believer I must seek out an inoculation for my brooding.

 The verse talks about the walk.
 And yes, there is a definite walk!
 Within the rabbinical pattern of first century discipleship, the student would copy his teacher as closely as possible.
+If he limped so would they.
 He would dress like his teacher, talk like his teacher, and walk like his teacher.
 Imitation was the highest honor you could bestow.

 The verse talks about “what they had seen.”
 They were observers.
 That means they had to get closer to the action.
 Seeing something, or someone up close makes you a witness, an “eye-witness.”
 You may need to get closer, and see for yourself this Jesus, who is the Lord and Savior of the whole world.